zxecho/FGAN_for_air_quality_data_imputation/README.md

 apex

+matplotlib

+json

 ## Fast starting
 We have uploaded the experiment data sets in the file 'Air_quality_dataset'.
++ Fisrt step:
+  - Run the 'CreateAndLoadDatasets' script to create the training dataset and test dataset.
++ Second step:
-You just need to run the 'Fed_gain_mian.py'.
+  - You just need to run the 'Fed_gain_mian.py'.
 If you want to modify or change some parameters, you can set them in 'param_options.py' or when running code file in cmd adding '--' parameter.